 The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the academy trust [confirm specifics for the Trust].
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
 The trustees of Lent Rise School Academy Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company operates as Lent Rise School.